and welcome to our German Word of the Day. This time we will have a look at the meaning of

 Cool….so… err… ladies and gentlemen, our Word of the Day

 We’ve already established that sprechen means to speak.
 It can also mean to talk at times but it is not worth it to look at the differences there.
-As always there are all kinds of words that come from the verb like for example die Sprache (the language), das Sprichwort (the idiom), der Spruch (the saying) and the word sprich which is something like that is orthat is to say or hence.
-Sprich is not the most common word ever, but I do like sprich a lot and I use it quite a bit and coming from a language student I am sure it is would be a real jaw dropper… so here is an example.
+As always there are all kinds of words that come from the verb like for example die Sprache (the language), das Sprichwort (the idiom) or der Spruch (the saying).

 But now let’s get to versprechen.
-Right off the bat…versprechen has 2 meanings … to promise and to make a slip of the tongue or to misspeak.
-Hmmm… that is interesting… the same word for to promise and to misspeak.
-There is some irony in that, I have to say.
+Which has the following two meanings: to promise and to make a slip of the tongue or to misspeak.
+Hmmm… that’s quite some irony in that :).

 versprechen – to promise